Elvis Costello: 1977–1979: Peak pop stardom

+Costello recorded his second album and his first with the Attractions, This Year's Model, during short breaks from touring, from November 1977 through January 1978.
+Produced by Nick Lowe, it was recorded at Eden Studios, in west London, in eleven days.
+Inspirations for the album's sound included 1960s beat groups like the Who, the Kinks and Small Faces, as well as contemporary acts like Talking Heads, but the biggest influence was the Rolling Stones' album Aftermath (1966).

-Most of the songs on This Year's Model were written while Costello was still working a full-time office job, before his first album was released.
-Among them was "(I Don't Want to Go to) Chelsea", which was released as the album's first single in early March 1978, reaching number 16 on the UK singles chart.
-The second single, "Pump It Up", which reached number 24, was written later, while Costello was on tour with other Stiff acts, in reaction to what he later called his "first exposure to idiotic rock and roll decadence".
-Upon release in March, This Year's Model entered the UK Albums Chart at number 4.
+"(I Don't Want to Go to) Chelsea" was released as the album's first single in early March 1978, reaching No. 16 on the UK singles chart.
+The second single, "Pump It Up", which reached No. 24, was written later, while Costello was on tour with other Stiff acts, in reaction to what he later called his "first exposure to idiotic rock and roll decadence".
+Upon release in March, This Year's Model entered the UK Albums Chart at No. 4.
 The US version of the album dropped "(I Don't Want to Go to) Chelsea" and "Night Rally", a song written in response to the rise of the British National Front, and replaced them with "Radio Radio".
-The US release reached number 30 on the Billboard chart but spent fewer weeks on the chart than My Aim Is True.
-"Radio Radio" was released as a non-album single in the UK in October 1978, where it reached number 29.
+The US release reached No. 30 on the Billboard chart but spent fewer weeks on the chart than My Aim Is True.
+"Radio Radio" was released as a non-album single in the UK in October 1978, where it reached No. 29.
+This Year's Model placed first in the annual Pazz & Jop poll in the Village Voice.

-This Year's Model was highly praised by critics in Britain and the US.
-Melody Maker called it an "achievement so comprehensive, so inspired, that it exhausts superlatives".
-The NME review read similarly, saying the album was "so ridiculously good that one's immediate inclinations are to clamber effusively over the top, superlative peaking superlative".
-The Village Voice Pazz & Jop critics' poll voted it the best album of 1978.
-Rolling Stone named it among the best five albums of 1978.

-For the seven months following the completion of This Year's Model, Costello and the Attractions continued touring Britain, Europe and North America, playing larger venues and debuting new songs that Costello was writing for his next album.
-In July 1978, Costello performed at the Danish Roskilde Festival, topping the bill with three other artists, premiering the song "Oliver's Army" that would become his biggest hit in the UK.
+Throughout 1978, Costello and the Attractions continued touring Britain, Europe and North America, playing larger venues and debuting new songs that Costello was writing for his next album.
+In July 1978, Costello performed at the Danish Roskilde Festival, topping the bill with three other artists.